singlestore-labs/wasm-space-program/README.md

    ```bash
    ./run_turns.sh
    ```
-8. open your browser to http://localhost:3000#cid=0
+8. open your browser to http://localhost:3000#sid=0
-9. create some entities with cid=0 (cid is the name of the solar system) (see schema.sql for examples)
+9. create some entities with sid=0 (sid is the id of the solar system) (see schema.sql for examples)

-Notice that the url contains useful things like the cid to look at.
-This will get fancier once I build the universe map, but till then you can look at solar systems by changing `cid=X` in the url.
+Notice that the url contains useful things like the sid to look at.
+This will get fancier once I build the universe map, but till then you can look at solar systems by changing `sid=X` in the url.

 You can also add `debug=true` to see the grid and `play=true` for a simple sprite playground.